ritesh-coder404/Aviothic2.0_TECH_HACKERS/README.md

 ## 🧩 How It Works
 1. The page loads with a *Happy song* by default.
-2. When you click any mood button (Happy, Sad, Chill), JavaScript changes the iframe’s YouTube src.
+2. When you click any mood button (Happy, Sad, Chill,Patriotic,Sleepy), JavaScript changes the iframe’s YouTube src.
 3. The background color also changes smoothly to match that mood.
 4. All songs autoplay (muted) and loop infinitely.